 You may work on campus as soon as you start classes.
-On-campus employment does not need to be related to a student's field of study.
-However, the student must maintain legal status at all times.
-If the student's F-1 or J-1 status changes (completion of program, change of immigration status, termination, etc.), you will not be allowed to work on campus.
+On-campus employment does not need to be related to your field of study.
+However, you must keep legal status.
+If your F-1 or J-1 status changes (completion of program, change of immigration status, termination, etc.), you will not be allowed to work on campus.

 International students do not qualify for Federal Work-Study (FWS) positions.
 You can apply for any Institutional Work-Study position (IWS).

 - Federal regulations prohibit F-1 and J-1 students from working more than 20 hours per week when school is in session.

-- A work week is generally defined as Sunday through Saturday.
+- A work week is Sunday through Saturday.

 - The 20-hour-per-week limit on employment applies to all positions combined.
-For example, if a student works 15 hours a week in the cafeteria, he or she can only work an additional 5 hours during that week at the bookstore.
+For example, if you work 15 hours a week in the cafeteria, you can only work another 5 hours during that week at the bookstore.

 - 20 hours per week is not an average, but a strict limit.
-Students may not work 15 hours one week and then 25 hours the following week.
+You cannot work 15 hours one week and 25 hours the following week.

-- Full time employment is allowed only during official breaks (Spring, Winter and Summer).
-A vacation period starts the Sunday after classes are out of session and end the Saturday before classes resume.
+- You can work full-time only during official breaks (spring, winter, and summer).
+A vacation period starts the Sunday after classes are out of session and ends the Saturday before classes resume.

-F-2 dependents are not permitted to accept employment.
-J-2 dependents may apply for permission from BCIS to accept employment if they make their request in writing, stating that the income will be used only for the support of the J-2 dependents.
+J-2 dependents can apply for permission from USCIS to accept employment if they make their request in writing saying that they will use the income only to support the J-2 dependents.
 The request must also say they will not use the income to support the J-1 Exchange Visitor.

 J-1 Exchange Visitors

-Working without authorization, or exceeding authorization, is a serious violation of status.
-It is the student’s responsibility to comply with all immigration and employment regulations which apply to F-1 and J-1 students.
-Failure to comply with these regulations could result in serious consequences, including termination of status.
+Working without authorization or exceeding authorization is a serious violation of status.
+It is your responsibility to follow all immigration and employment regulations that apply to F-1 and J-1 students.
+Failure to follow these regulations could result in serious consequences, including termination of status.

-International students are not eligible for off campus employment without prior approval of the Director of International Programs.
-Always visit with the Office of International Programs staff before engaging in any type of employment, even if it is unpaid.
+You cannot work off campus until you have approval from the Director of International Programs.
+Always visit with the Office of International Programs staff before doing any type of work, even if it is unpaid.

-CPT is employment directly related to an international student's academic program and must be an integral part of the curriculum.
-CPT is temporary employment for which a student earns academic credit.
-CPT is usually authorized for part time except during official school breaks (Spring, Summer and Winter).
-Employment must be approved by the Chair of the student's academic department and authorized by the Director of International Programs.
+CPT is employment directly related to your academic program and must be an important part of the curriculum.
+CPT is temporary work for which you earn academic credit.
+It is usually part-time hours except during official school breaks (Spring, Summer, and Winter).
+The chair of your academic department must approve the job, and the Director of International Program must authorize it.

-Current international students who have been enrolled on a full time basis for at least one academic year are eligible for twelve months of OPT.
-You may work for a U.S. employer in a job directly related to your major program of study.
+If you have been a full-time student for at least one academic year, you are eligible for 12 months of OPT.
+You may work for a U.S. employer in a job directly related to your major.
 This does not apply to minors or concentrations.

-OPT allows you an opportunity to apply theoretical knowledge gained from your academic program to a practical work experience, which is why it is major specific.
-OPT employment may be part or full time and you may be employed anywhere in the U.S. Most students do OPT after they graduate, though there are limited circumstances in which you can apply prior to graduation.
+OPT allows you to apply what you learn in your classes to a practical work experience, which is why it is major specific.
+OPT employment can be part- or full-time, and you can work anywhere in the U.S. Most students participate in OPT after they graduate, though there are limited circumstances in which you can apply before graduation.

 OPT requires an authorization from the U.S. Citizenship and Immigration Service Centers.
 Granting of OPT is not automatic.
-If employment is approved USCIS will issue an Employment Authorization Document (EAD).
-This card is your authorization to work in your major field for the dates specified on the card.
-Employment may not begin until the EAD has been received by you.
+If USCIS approves the employment, it will issue an Employment Authorization Document (EAD).
+This card is your authorization to work in your major field for the dates on the card.
+You cannot start your OPT job until you have received the EAD.

 Applying for OPT

 You may start your application within three months before the end of your study program but not more than three months.
 USCIS can take 90-120 days to approve an application for OPT.

-International students are eligible for social security numbers only if they have evidence of employment.
-If you do not have a job, you will not be eligible to apply for a SSN.
+As an international student, you are eligible for a social security number only if you have evidence of employment.
+If you do not have a job, you cannot apply for an SSN.

-After you have been offered a job, you will need to apply for a SSN.
-Please visit with the Office of International Programs staff in May Hall 212 B for further information.
+After you have been offered a job, you will need to apply for an SSN.

-Taxes have to be filed before April 15th for income earned between January 1st and December 31st of the previous year.
-Dickinson State University cannot provide formal tax advice for students and hence any basic information provided should not be considered as formal advice.
-Please consult professional tax services as necessary.
+Everyone must file taxes before April 15 for income earned between January 1 and December 31 of the previous year.
+Dickinson State University cannot give you formal tax advice, so you should not consider any basic information you receive as formal advice.
+Please consult professional tax services, as necessary.

-Your employer will send you a Form W-2 will be sent to you at the end of the calendar year in which you were employed.
+Your employer will send you a Form W-2 at the end of the calendar year in which you were employed.
 You should receive one from all employers.
-This form is necessary for the completion of your tax return and provides information on your wages, and amount of taxes withheld.
+This form is necessary for the completion of your tax return and provides information on your wages and amount of taxes withheld.
 If you do not receive a Form W-2 from an employer by the end of January, contact that employer immediately.

 Who must file tax forms?

-All international students are expected to complete US tax forms with the US federal government, whether or not they have had any US source of income.
+All international students are expected to complete U.S. tax forms with the U.S. Federal Government, whether or not you have had any U.S. source of income.

-Income is money from any source including wages from work and money from fellowships/scholarships which is US based.
+Income is money from any source including wages from work and money from U.S.-based fellowships/scholarships.

-Nonresident aliens, in general, are also liable for Social Security/Medicare Taxes on wages paid to them for services performed by them in the United States, with certain exceptions based on their nonimmigrant status.
-The following classes of nonimmigrants and nonresident aliens are exempt from U.S. Social Security and Medicare taxes: https://www.irs.gov/individuals/international-taxpayers/foreign-student-liability-for-social-security-and-medicare-taxes
+Nonresident aliens, in general, are also responsible for Social Security and Medicare taxes on U.S. wages they earned.
+There are certain exceptions based on their nonimmigrant status.
+Click here for the classes of nonimmigrants and nonresident aliens exempt from U.S. Social Security and Medicare taxes.